When I try to open Suitcase Fusion 9 for Mac OS, I get “Error Starting FMCore: Error 167776261”.

 If you have just upgraded from a previous version of Suitcase Fusion, the type core from the previous version does not get shut down properly in some cases, and Suitcase Fusion 9 cannot connect to it.
 Restarting your Mac resolves the problem.

-If you still get the same error messages, stop the Suitcase Fusion type core and remove the .Extensis folder and the preference files by hand.
+If you still get the same error messages, stop the Suitcase Fusion type core then remove the contents of the .Extensis folder and the preference files by hand.
 After that, Suitcase Fusion should open correctly.

 Stopping the Suitcase Fusion type core